ethanisthin/Tally/README.md

 ## License

-AppTally is open source under the MIT License.
+Tally is open source under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---